pcda17/pcda17.github.io/PCDA Final Projects - Freedom and Democracy.md

 - Discuss potential classification between variations variations in word usage, perhaps correlating with genre/regional/class variations.

 ## Week 12: Peer Production & Crowdsourcing
 >Report your progress toward the final critical data analysis project in 300–500 words.
-Note your preliminary findings and describe how your perspective and/or approach has changed since you began.​
+Note your preliminary findings and describe how your perspective and/or approach has changed since you began.